Back

 Hurtigruten travelers visit a penguin colony on Cuverville Island in Antarctica, one of many stops on the popular Antarctic peninsula.
 Andrea Klaussner

 Okay, maybe not everyone.
 The final count of visitors to Antarctica during the 2021-2022 tourism season—Antarctica’s austral summer, from October to March—was 23,527 according to the International Association of Antarctica Tour Operators (IAATO).
 (I was one of those travelers.)
 That number represents an infinitesimal 0.00029 percent of the world’s population.
-And it’s notably less than pre-pandemic figures reported by IAATO, with nearly 75,000 travelers landing on Antarctica in the 2019-2020 season.
-That pre-pandemic number, though, was the greatest in an overall steady rise from 1991 when IAATO was formed—a year in which a total 6,400 visitors were reported—only stilted by world events like the 2008 financial crisis and, most recently, the COVID-19 pandemic (just two private yachts are said to have made the journey during the 2020-2021 season).
 The vast majority of this travel is done by cruise ship.

-Travel specialists say, that even as tourism rebounds after the pandemic, interest in Antarctica cruising is at an all-time high—and they expect bookings to continue to rise.
+Travel specialists say, interest in Antarctica cruising is at an all-time high—and they expect bookings to continue to rise.
 “Interest in Antarctic cruising has been increasing year over year for the past decade,” says Ashton Palmer, president of Expedition Trips.
 “We have seen a steady increase as more companies operate trips to Antarctica, and therefore do more marketing to raise awareness—and the desire to travel farther and to more remote locations has become ever more popular.”

 Mary Jean Tully, who books guests on luxury lines like Seabourn has seen the same pattern off the back of growing, and ever-more-fabulous industry offerings.
 “The curiosity has been there for a while, however with more new luxury expedition ships entering the marketplace, the inquiries and bookings we’re receiving are amazing.
 There is so much interest, now more than ever.”
 Just this season, Seabourn Cruise Line, Atlas Ocean Voyages, and Silversea Cruises have all put new expedition ships in Antarctic waters (the Seabourn Venture, Atlas World Traveller, and Silversea's Silver Endeavor, respectively).